Canon Inc. Employee Reviews, Feedback, Testimonials

 Employee Testimonials

-I talked to several current and former employees to get a feel for everyday life here.
-One product engineer said, “You’ll work on products people recognize — that’s motivating — and teams are collaborative.”
-A marketing specialist added, “They’re conservative but fair; you get room to own projects.”
-A former retail sales manager mentioned long seasonal hours but appreciated the training provided.
-These voices reflect varied experiences but a common thread: people often stay because the work is meaningful and the environment is steady.
+I talked to several current and former employees to get a feel for everyday life.
+A product engineer summed up the main draw: “You work on products people actually recognize.
+That’s motivating, and the teams are collaborative.”
+A marketing specialist described the company as "conservative but fair," noting you get room to own your projects.
+Retail staff mentioned long seasonal hours but praised the training.
+People generally stay for two reasons: the name recognition and the stability.

 Company Culture